EEHZYDHAVE/Cyclistic_Share_2022_Q1/README.md

 <strong>Project Reflection</strong>

-This is my first data analyst project were I followed a structured process from the initial problem to the recommendation phase.
-I also gained more familiarity with Google BigQuery for SQL, Google Sheets, and more Tableau functionalities.Also got more familiar with thought process of a data analyst
+This is my first data analyst project, where I followed a structured process from the initial problem to the recommendation phase.
+I also gained more familiarity with Google BigQuery for SQL, Google Sheets, and more Tableau functionalities.
+Additionally, I became more familiar with the thought process of a data analyst.